An in-depth report on the health risks of smoking and how to quit.

 Smoking has mixed effects on IBD, the collective term for ulcerative colitis and Crohn disease.
 Smokers have lower-than-average rates of ulcerative colitis, but higher-than-average rates of Crohn disease.
 Smokers with Crohn disease who quit smoking have less severe symptoms than those who continue to smoke.

 Smoking increases the risk for colorectal cancer and aggressive colon polyps, which are considered precursors to colon cancer.
-Cigarette smoking is also a known risk factor for pancreatic and gastric cancers.

 Hepatitis and Cirrhosis